Basically, this boils down to one thing: Recording and playback, or the transfer of music as information.

 Finally, assuming a very good output signal, we can say that a higher word length, combined with a high sampling rate corresponding to appropriate gradation, will guarantee an excellent audio signal.
 Keep in mind, that the increase in information content that results from a higher word length is exponential, so that differences, say, between 16 bit and 24 bit recordings, could be heard only on very good equipment.

-Thus, digital audio again offers a wide range to squeeze the last bit of information out of the music, and the audio computer with a very good DAC becomes an important link in the audiophile's setup.
+Thus, digital audio again offers a wide range to squeeze the last bit of information out of the music, and the DIY USB Audio Computer with a very good DAC becomes an important link in the audiophile's setup for listening to bitperfect audio.